ducky427/ducky427.github.io/_posts/2016-06-08-more-defprotocol.md

 ## Down the rabbit hole

 Code below creates a simple protocol and deftype.
 We'll first examine the javascript generated and then benchmark it.
+Feel free to skip past the generated javascript.

-{% highlight clojure %}
+<pre><code class="klipse-js" data-static-fns="true">
 (defprotocol P
   (foo [this a])
   (bar-me [this a] [this a b]))